-Someone really famous, important and/or smart person once said, “readers are leaders” or maybe it was, “leaders are readers.”
+Someone really famous, important, and/or smart person once said, “readers are leaders” or maybe it was, “leaders are readers.”
 I don’t know, but I hope you are a reader and a leader.

 1. Unbroken by Laura Hillenbrand.
 Amazing true story of a WWII hero.
 Warning: once you start reading, it’s impossible to stop.

-2. Stolen Lives: Twenty Years in a Desert Jail by Malika Oufkir & Michèle Fitoussi.
+2. Stolen Lives: Twenty Years in a Desert Jail by Malika Oufkir and Michèle Fitoussi.
 True story of Morrocan Muslim brutality.
 The result of reading this book: I’m praying that the Lord of the Harvest would send workers to Northern Africa.
 Who will go?

 3. Living a Life of Fire by Reinhard Bonnke.
 Just when you think you have accomplished something with your life, you pick up a Bonnke book.

 4. Creating Magic: 10 Common Sense Leadership Strategies from a Life at Disney by Lee Cockerell.
-Recommended for all church planters, pastors, missionaries and anyone who leads people and/or organizations.
+Recommended for all church planters, pastors, missionaries, and anyone who leads people and/or organizations.

 5. The Presentation Secrets of Steve Jobs: How to be Insanely Great in Front of Any Audience by Carmine Gallo.
 One of the best how-to communication books ever.
 Confession: I have never seen a Steve Jobs presentation.
-But I still think every preacher, teacher, presenter and small group leader should read this one.
+But I still think every preacher, teacher, presenter, and small group leader should read this one.
 Here’s a review of the book, using the presentation secrets of Steve J.

 7. The Confession by John Grisham.
 Speaking of Grisham legal thrillers, gotta love it when a law-breaking pastor is the hero.